First Job or New Job? What You Need to Know About Employment Standards

 However, certain categories of employees are exempt from the minimum wage requirement.
 See the Minimum Wage fact sheet for further information or contact the Employment Standards Contact Centre (see Additional Information).

-- $10.70 an hour for employees serving liquor as part of their regular job (note the liquor server rate will be eliminated in 2016)
+- $12.20 an hour for employees serving liquor as part of their regular job

 Many employers pay more than minimum wage.
 Your employer can pay you in cash, by cheque or by direct deposit (putting payment directly into your back account).